any-docs/css/content/reference/values/anchor/index.md

 #### CSS

-We declare the `anchor` `<div>` as an anchor element by setting an anchor name on it via the {{cssxref("anchor-name")}} property.
-We then associate it with the positioned element by setting the same value for its {{cssxref("position-anchor")}} property. `top: anchor(--my-anchor bottom)` positions the infobox's top edge flush to the bottom edge of its anchor, while `left: anchor(right)` positions the infobox's left edge flush to the right edge of its anchor.
+We declare the `anchor` `<div>` as an anchor element by setting an anchor name on it via the `anchor-name` property.
+We then associate it with the positioned element by setting the same value for its `position-anchor` property. `top: anchor(--my-anchor bottom)` positions the infobox's top edge flush to the bottom edge of its anchor, while `left: anchor(right)` positions the infobox's left edge flush to the right edge of its anchor.
 This provides an initial position that will be overwritten when different values are selected from the drop-down menus.

 ```css hidden
 .anchor {